-Nestled below Montana Peak, rich minerals were first discovered here by the Spaniards who came through in the 1700’s.
-However, not rich enough for their tastes, they performed only limited placer mining before moving on.
-The area remained undisturbed for nearly a century until two mining engineers by the names of Charles Poston and Henry Ehrenberg revived the old Spanish placers in Montana Gulch in 1854.
-Discovering rich veins of gold and silver in the area, other prospectors followed, but mining remained limited primarily due to the hostile Apache inhabiting the area.
+In 2007, on our roundabout journey from Phoenix to Nogales, we took the road less traveled, exiting off of I-19 and eventually onto a dirt road adventure.
+Nestled below Montana Peak, rich minerals were discovered here by the Spaniards who came through in the 1700s.
+However, they were not rich enough for their tastes, so they performed only limited placer mining before moving on.
+The area remained undisturbed for nearly a century until two mining engineers, Charles Poston and Henry Ehrenberg, revived the old Spanish placers in Montana Gulch in 1854.
+Other prospectors followed, discovering rich veins of gold and silver, but mining remained limited primarily due to the hostile Apache inhabiting the area.

 In 1897, the Ruby Mercantile was purchased by Julias Andrews.
-More than a decade later, Andrews applied for a post office, which opened in the store in April, 1912.
+More than a decade later, Andrews applied for a post office, which opened in the store in April 1912.
 He named the post office, and effectively, the town — Ruby, for his wife, Lillie B. Ruby Andrews.

-In 1914, Andrews sold the store to Philip C. Clarke, who soon built a bigger and better one just up the hill, the remains of which still stand today.
+In 1914, Andrews sold the store to Philip C. Clarke, who built a bigger and better one just up the hill, the remains of which still stand today.

 In the beginning, Ruby grew slowly due to its dangerous location and high cost of processing the ore, hampered by poor extraction methods and inadequate water.
-A dam was built to collect water runoff and several small operators worked the ore but it would be more than a decade before the rich minerals were worked in large quantities.
+A dam was built to collect water runoff, and several small operators worked the ore, but it would be more than a decade before the rich minerals were worked in large quantities.

-In 1915, the Montana Mine was leased by the Goldfield Consolidated Mines Company, which began the first large scale operation.
+In 1915, the Montana Mine was leased by the Goldfield Consolidated Mines Company, which began the first large-scale operation.
 Soon the Montana Mine grew to be a leading producer of lead.